Visit the area around Mont Saint-Michel

-Departing from Mont Saint-Michel, Discover the "Corsair City" of Granville.
-Its famous fishing port from which the Newfoundland cod fishermen left, remembers this period by sheltering the last wooden land-neuvier, the bride.
-Known to the public because it housed, a time, the teams of Thalassa, the marriedness still visits.
-The fishing port at the edge of the ramparts is the starting point for visiting the pedestrian streets, its market, and the Christian Dior House.
-The visit allows you to admire the private hotels, the museum of Old Granville which presents the epic Terre-Outport and the Museum of Modern Art Richard Anacreon.
+Depart from Mont Saint-Michel and discover the "corsair town" of Granville.
+Its famous fishing port, from which the cod fishermen of Terre Neuve set sail, preserves the memory of this period by housing the last wooden terre-neuvier, the Marité.
+Known to the public as the home of the Thalassa TV crew, the Marité can still be visited.
+The fishing port on the edge of the ramparts is the starting point for a tour of the pedestrian streets, the market and the Christian Dior house.
+You can also admire the town's mansions, the Musée du Vieux Granville (Old Granville Museum), which presents the Newfoundland epic, and the Richard Anacréon Museum of Modern Art.